Uniform inference for kernel instrumental variable regression: Confidence bands with nonstandard data

 \end{theorem}

-The quality of Gaussian approximation $Z$ ultimately depends on a handful of quantities: spectral decay of $T$ and $S_z$; regularization parameters $(\lambda,\mu)$; and the bias $n^{1/2}\|\hml - h_0\|_{\Hx}$.
-Complexity of the joint distribution of the covariate and the instrument is reflected by the local width $\sigma(T, m)$, and complexity of the marginal distribution of the instrument is reflected by $\nmu$.
+The quality of Gaussian approximation $Z$ ultimately depends on a handful of quantities: spectral decay of $S_x$ and $S_z$; regularization parameters $(\lambda,\mu)$; and the bias $n^{1/2}\|\hml - h_0\|_{\Hx}$.
+Complexity of the covariate distribution is reflected by the local width $\sigma(S_x, m)$, and complexity of the marginal distribution of the instrument is reflected by $\nmu$.
 If the effective dimension is higher, then these quantities are larger, and the quality of Gaussian approximation is worse.
 Gaussian approximation also degrades when the regularization parameters $(\lambda,\mu)$ are too small; intuitively, with less regularization, both the estimator and its Gaussian approximation are less stable.
 Finally, a large bias also complicates the Gaussian approximation.

 Proposition~\ref{prop:Bias upper bound} and Theorem~\ref{theorem:gaussian-approx1} preview an important tension.
 Smaller $(\lambda,\mu)$ help estimation by limiting the bias, but possibly hurt inference by driving up complexity of the estimator.
 We use nonasymptotic analysis to thread this needle, achieving Gaussian approximation when $(\lambda,\mu)$ approach zero, even though no stable Gaussian limit exists.
 To sample from the sequence of approximating Gaussians $Z$, this paper proposes a new bootstrap procedure $\mathfrak{B}$.
 The following result proves the validity of the bootstrap.